tanajisulagave/AzureDataEngineer_CovidProject/README.md

 Create Pipeline into ADF and call above 3 activity for transforming the data.

- **Data Load into Azure SQL server Database**
+ **Model 4 :- Data Load into Azure SQL server Database**

 ![image](https://github.com/user-attachments/assets/fce45dbe-f4e0-4b2d-9b3d-eda4010f9bdd)

-we have transformed data into ADLS gen 2 account now we need toadd this data into database
+Now we have transformed data into ADLS gen 2 account now we need to add this data into Azure SQL database.

+**Continuous Integration and Continuous Delevery (CI/CD)**

+Using Azure devops transfered all the changes from Dev envionment to Test & Test to Prod.

+*A. Feature Branches*
+These branches are created for specific features or bug fixes, branching off from the collaboration branch.
+Feature branches allow developers to work on isolated changes without impacting the main codebase.
+Once the feature is complete, a pull request is created to merge the changes back into the collaboration branch.

+*B. Collaboration Branch:*
+This is the main branch where all finalized changes are merged.
+It is often referred to as "main" or "master".
+All feature branches are eventually merged into this branch after code reviews and testing.